 Heidi Schreck arrived at the UO intent on becoming an environmental lawyer.
 “The first week I landed in Eugene, I saw a call for auditions for a play called Red Noses,” she remembers.
 “I fell in love with acting and the theater department.
 I stopped being prelaw after my first term and did a play every term after that.
 I might not have gone into theater at all if they hadn’t converted me.”

 Good thing they did.
-Schreck, a Class of ’94 theater arts alumna, has gone on to become one of America’s most promising playwrights, forging simultaneous careers as an actor and television screenwriter.
+Schreck, a Class of ’09 English and theater arts alumna, has gone on to become one of America’s most promising playwrights, forging simultaneous careers as an actor and television screenwriter.
 The Brooklyn resident has seen five of her plays produced at major New York theaters, performed repeatedly on both the stage and TV, and won a slew of awards that includes two Obies, perhaps off-Broadway’s highest honor.

 But Schreck has never stopped trying to balance her dramatic interests with her concerns about the world beyond theater.
 In fact, her whole career has been a balancing act—between theater and social issues, between writing and acting, between television and the stage.